 Because much of project work involves working directly on actual legal work, project lawyers gravitate to such meaningful work opportunities.
 Equally important, project lawyers want to know that someone else values their work.
 Project lawyers will be drawn to projects where they feel welcomed as part of the team, rather than being regarded as mere outside help.

-Document reviews and legal process outsourcing focus on OUTsourcing legal work, while project work is INclusive.
-It’s important that, as alternative work arrangements continue to proliferate within the legal profession, firms and project lawyers emphasize teamwork and comradery with project work.
+Document reviews and legal process outsourcing focus on OUTsourcing legal work, while project work is Inclusive.
+It’s important that, as alternative work arrangements continue to proliferate within the legal profession, firms and project lawyers emphasize teamwork and camaraderie with project work.

 With project work growing in popularity, some firms have tried to incorporate project work into their direct hiring structures.
 However, there’s a reason why project work is best accommodated via an independent e-hiring platform: project lawyers want predictable, clearly-defined work.